techidaily/site-windows11/source/_posts/mastering-group-policy-editor-navigation-windows-11-style.md

  If you want to open the Local Group Policy Editor even faster, why not [assign a keyboard shortcut to this important Windows program](https://www.makeuseof.com/windows-keyboard-shortcuts-programs/)?

  Alternatively, pin the newly created Local Group Policy Editor shortcut to the taskbar.
-You can[pin almost anything to the Windows 11 taskbar](https://www.makeuseof.com/windows-11-taskbar-pin-almost-anything/) for speedy access.
+You can [pin almost anything to the Windows 11 taskbar](https://www.makeuseof.com/windows-11-taskbar-pin-almost-anything/) for speedy access.

 ## Access the Local Group Policy Editor With Ease